top of page

 A series of figurines depicting court life at Versailles

-Historical collectible figurines in pewter
+Historical collectible tin figurines

-Figurine en étain peinte à la main représentant une jeune Marie-Antoinette vêtue d'une robe de bal rose ornée de rubans, artisanat français FIGURART
+Marie Antoinette Figurine en étain peinte à la main représentant une jeune Marie-Antoinette vêtue d'une robe de bal rose ornée de rubans, artisanat français FIGURART

 The first piece in the Marie Antoinette Collection depicts a young Marie Antoinette dressed in a pink ball gown adorned with ribbons .
 This figurine evokes the Rococo elegance of the court of Versailles in the 18th century .
 The ball gown was a ceremonial garment worn at formal events at the royal court.
 Ribbons are characteristic elements of Rococo fashion , an 18th-century decorative movement marked by curves, pastel colors, and ornamental details.